Learning from the Federal Market?Based Reforms

 Release: 2024-12-03

 Will you please just listen to me?
 If you are a scientist, or a fan of science, have you ever wondered why your fact-based explanation of ground-breaking scientific research falls flat with family, friends, and the general public?
-Social science communicator Anne Helen Toomey argues that science today faces a public-relations crisis, and she calls for a whole-scale change in how scientists engage with the world.
-This practical, how-to guide will help scientists address public distrust, communicate about uncertainty, and engage with policymakers so that science can make a difference.
-Science with Impact argues that science can--and should--make a meaningful difference in society, and offers hope and guidance to those of us who wish to take the steps to make it so.
+Do you want your research to matter to society and not simply be confined to arcane discussion in academic circles?
+Social science communicator Anne Helen Toomey argues that science today faces a public-relations crisis due to its historic emphasis on “trickle-down research,” and she calls for a whole-scale change in how scientists engage with the world.
+This book is a guide for the scientific community and its allies to build public trust in science—and scientists—again.
+In this accessible volume, Toomey unpacks why “facts” mean different things to different people and how science-based attitudes and behaviors spread.
+Using humor, stories, and down-to-earth examples from her own science journey, she explains why seemingly straightforward evidence can sometimes feel irrelevant, or even threatening, to a skeptical public.
+This practical, how-to guide will help scientists think more carefully about the choices they make even before collecting data.
+It explores how researchers and others who work with science can address public distrust, communicate about uncertainty, and engage with policymakers for real-world impact.
+Science with Impact argues that science can—and should—make a meaningful difference in society.
+It offers hope and guidance to those of us who wish to take the steps to make it so.

 Encyclopedia of Education Economics and Finance